giovannilucente/generative_AI_trajectory_predictor/README.md

 ```bash
 /output/validation_plots_{name of the model}_{name of the loss function}.
 ```
+In case of trajectory prediction, the initial folder is called /output_tracking.
 ## Example of Predicted and Ground Truth images

-Below is an example of the predicted frame and ground truth.
+Below is an example of the predicted frame and ground truth, in terms of occupancy prediction.

 <p align="center">
   <img src="media/40_0_output.png" alt="1step_output" width="45%"/>